Assistant Professor, Mechanical Engineering, Chemistry

-Dr. Ryan Sullivan is an Assistant Professor of Chemistry and Mechanical Engineering at Carnegie Mellon University, beginning in January 2012.
+Dr. Ryan Sullivan is an Assistant Professor of Chemistry and Mechanical Engineering at Carnegie Mellon University.
 He is also a faculty member in the Centre for Atmospheric Particle Studies.

 Particles in the atmosphere exist in a wide variety of shapes, sizes, and chemical compositions.
 These properties are highly dynamic, constantly evolving as the particles respond to changes in their gas-phase environment.
 This makes the study of atmospheric aerosol particles both challenging and fascinating.
-The important but still poorly understood roles that particles play in influencing air quality, the atmosphere’s chemical balance, energy balance, cloud nucleation, biogeochemical cycles, and other important climate feedbacks motivate our interest in increasing our understanding of the chemical behaviour of particles in our atmosphere.
+The important but still poorly understood roles that particles play in influencing air quality, the atmosphere’s chemical balance, cloud nucleation, energy balance, biogeochemical cycles, and other important climate feedbacks motivate our interest in improving our understanding of the chemical behavior of particles in our atmosphere.
 Our comprehension of these processes is currently limited by the instrumentation available to measure key properties of individual atmospheric particles.

 We investigate these important physicochemical particle properties using custom single-particle instruments that allow us to rapidly characterize atmospheric aerosols in real-time, one particle after another.
 We are developing improved analytical methods to measure individual particles using laser ablation mass spectrometry, and laser spectroscopy.
 These new instruments are utilized in both laboratory studies and field experiments (from ground, ship, and aircraft sampling platforms) to determine the kinetics and products of a variety of atmospheric chemical aging processes (e.g. heterogeneous reaction, aqueous-phase chemistry, gas-to-particle conversion, photochemistry, new particle formation).
 Small cloud simulation chambers are also used to determine the ability of the chemically processed particles to nucleate both warm cloud droplets, and ice crystals via heterogeneous ice nucleation.